Brigham Young: Utah War

-Mountain Meadows massacre
+Mountain Meadows Massacre

-The degree of Young's involvement in the Mountain Meadows massacre, which took place in Washington County in 1857, is disputed.
+The degree of Young's involvement in the Mountain Meadows Massacre, which took place in Washington County in 1857, is disputed.
 Leonard J. Arrington reports that Young received a rider at his office on the day of the massacre, and that when he learned of the contemplated attack by members of the church in Parowan and Cedar City, he sent back a letter directing that the Fancher party be allowed to pass through the territory unmolested.
 Young's letter reportedly arrived on September 13, 1857, two days after the massacre.
-As governor, Young had promised the federal government he would protect migrants passing through Utah Territory, but over 120 men, women and children were killed in this incident.
+As governor, Young had promised the federal government he would protect migrants passing through Utah Territory, but over 120 men, women, and children were killed in this incident.
 There is no debate concerning the involvement of individual Mormons from the surrounding communities by scholars.
 Only children under the age of seven, who were cared for by local Mormon families, survived, and the murdered members of the wagon train were left unburied.
 The remains of about 40 people were later found and buried, and U.S. Army officer James Henry Carleton had a large cross made from local trees, the transverse beam bearing the engraving, "Vengeance Is Mine, Saith The Lord: I Will Repay" and erected a cairn of rocks at the site.
 A large slab of granite was put up on which he had the following words engraved: "Here 120 men, women and children were massacred in cold blood early in September, 1857.
 They were from Arkansas."
-For two years, the monument stood as a memorial to those travelling the Spanish Trail through Mountain Meadow.
-According to Wilford Woodruff, in 1861 Young brought an entourage to Mountain Meadows and suggested that the monument instead read "Vengeance is mine and I have taken a little".
+For two years, the monument stood as a memorial to those traveling the Spanish Trail through Mountain Meadow.
+According to Wilford Woodruff, Young brought an entourage to Mountain Meadows in 1861 and suggested that the monument instead read "Vengeance is mine and I have taken a little".

 Death

-Before his death in Salt Lake City on August 29, 1877, Young was suffering from cholera morbus and inflammation of the bowels.
+Before his death in Salt Lake City on August 29, 1877, Young suffered from cholera morbus and inflammation of the bowels.
 It is believed that he died of peritonitis from a ruptured appendix.
 His last words were "Joseph!
 Joseph!
-Joseph!", invoking the name of the late Joseph Smith Jr, founder of the Latter Day Saint movement.
+Joseph!", invoking the name of the late Joseph Smith Jr., founder of the Latter Day Saint movement.
 On September 2, 1877, Young's funeral was held in the Tabernacle with an estimated 12,000 to 15,000 people in attendance.
 He is buried on the grounds of the Mormon Pioneer Memorial Monument in the heart of Salt Lake City.
 A bronze marker was placed at the grave site June 10, 1938, by members of the Young Men and Young Women organizations, which he founded.